Skip to main content

 Getting Your API Key

-You’ll need to create an API key from The Prompting Company dashboard:
+You’ll need to create an organization-scoped API key from The Prompting Company dashboard:

-3. Copy the Key: Save the generated API key securely (it will only be shown once)
+4. Copy the Key: Save the generated API key securely.
+It will only be shown once.

 Finding Your Organization and Product Slugs